bright-science/CO7217/partI/miniproject1.md

 ## Submission procedures

 Submit your project using git.
-Your project should be placed under folder `partI` as in the master repository.
+Your project should be placed under folder `partI` in your private repository.
 That is, your project must be found at `partI/CO7X17.miniproject1` in your repository on GitHub:
 * The commands `./twitterMigrate 10` and `./gradlew clean bootRun` must run without compilation/runtime errors.
 * The essay must be available as a PDF file at `partI/CO7X17.miniproject1/essay.pdf`